tensorturtle/fob/README.md

 ## Introduction

+### Who is Focus Blocks for?

+Focus Blocks is highly self-motivated people.
+It is for people who find the idea of having a daily-level repetition too boring.

 ### How to use Focus Blocks

 1. At the start of the month, decide the total number of blocks and the number of blocks you want to allocate to each area.